-3. If the AOI indicates "Not Override", the Sensing Gateway retrieve the sensing service authorization profile of the sensing area from the sensing authorization information function, and shall perform authorization.
+3. If the AOI indicates "Not Override", the Sensing Gateway retrieve the sensing service authorization profile of the sensing area from the sensing authorization information function and shall perform authorization.
 If the sensing request is not allowed, the Sensing Gateway shall reject the service request and return an error response to the AF in step 7.

 4. The Sensing Function or the Sensing Gateway performs the selection of the sensing entities.
 The selection of the AMF may optionally be performed.